Donald B. Giddon

 Professor of Developmental Biology, Emeritus

-Dr. Donald B. Giddon is professor emeritus at the Harvard School of Dental Medicine.
-He is also a clinical professor emeritus of community health at Brown University School of Medicine and an attending physician at New York University Hospital.
-Dr. Giddon served as dean of the New York University College of Dentistry from 1975 to 1980, and professor of anesthesiology at the NYU School of Medicine and of psychology in the Faculty of Arts and Sciences.
+Dr. Donald B. Giddon, professor emeritus at the Harvard School of Dental Medicine (HSDM), has a distinguished career spanning academia and clinical practice.
+Additionally, he holds the title of Clinical Professor Emeritus of Community Health at Brown University School of Medicine and serves as an attending physician at New York University Hospital.
+From 1975 to 1980, Dr. Giddon was the Dean of the New York University College of Dentistry and held professorships in anesthesiology at the NYU School of Medicine and in psychology in the Faculty of Arts and Sciences.

-Dr. Giddon is a fellow of the American Association for the Advancement of Science, American Public Health Association, American Psychological Association, International College of Psychosomatic Medicine, and Royal Society of Medicine and a charter member of the American Pain Society.
+Dr. Giddon's affiliations include fellowships with the American Association for the Advancement of Science, the American Public Health Association, the American Psychological Association, the International College of Psychosomatic Medicine, and the Royal Society of Medicine.
+He is also a charter member of the American Pain Society.

-The Professor Donald B. Giddon Conference Room at Harvard School of Dental Medicine (HSDM) maintains a dedicated collection of Dr. Giddon’s published books and journal writings on behavioral sciences and health care, while facilitating research, training and practice of dentists as oral physicians.
-This collection is open to the Harvard student and faculty research community by appointment by contacting the Dean’s Office at (dean@hsdm.harvard.edu).
+The Professor Donald B. Giddon Conference Room at HSDM houses a dedicated collection of Dr. Giddon's publications on behavioral sciences and healthcare, supporting research, training, and practice in dental medicine.
+This collection is accessible to the Harvard research community by appointment through the Dean’s Office.
+For inquiries and appointments, please email dean@hsdm.harvard.edu.

 Contact Information